Find Your Answers

 The expiration date on your chosen payment method must be valid through your child’s last participation date in day camp.

-Try another form of payment or, if needed, YMCA staff can help with an override.
-Please call (206) 382-5022 and press three if you need support.
+Try another form of payment or if needed, YMCA staff can help with an override.
+Please call (206) 382-5022 and press three for support.

 How do I know what my billing method is for weekly payments?

-The billing method for weekly payments will be the same billing method as was used to pay deposits at the time of enrollment.
-You can change your billing method at any time by following the instructions here.
+The billing method for weekly payments will be the same as used to pay deposits at enrollment.
+You can change your billing method anytime by following the instructions here.

 What is the cost of day camp?

-Payments draft weekly on Saturday two weeks prior to each camp session.
+Payments are drafted weekly on Saturdays, two weeks before each camp session.
 A deposit of $15 per week, per camper is due upon registration.

 What are the days and hours of day camp?